life-itself/second-renaissance/content/contribute.md

 # Contribute

-## Add your organization or initiative
+## Add an organization or initiative

-Please fill out this [Google form](https://forms.gle/9337PCNXHtc7xQYW9).
+Please fill out this [Google form](https://forms.gle/9337PCNXHtc7xQYW9) to suggest organizations that you feel align with the approaches and core characteristics outlined in the [Overview of the Ecosystem](https://ecosystem.lifeitself.us/#outline).
+You don’t have to be a representative or closely related contact of the organization to do so.

-We'll process your request as soon as possible.
+We'll process your suggestion as soon as possible.
+If you have any questions, please [get in touch &raquo;][contact].

 ## Amend information